shancarter/sublime-text-d3/README.md

 Sublime Text package for d3.js

-Just some handy snippets for now.
+Just some handy snippets.
 And I don't really know what I'm doing with subl packages.

 ### Basics